-Denver, CO – The Obesity Medicine Association (OMA) responds to the Biden-Harris Administration’s National Strategy on Hunger, Nutrition, and Health, which set forth important strategies for addressing the obesity crisis that now impacts over 100 million Americans.
-OMA applauds the White House’s commitment to improve access to healthy foods and physical activity for the millions of Americans struggling with food insecurity and diet-related diseases including obesity.
-However, the reality is that most American health insurers simply don’t cover obesity care services including pharmacotherapy and surgery.
+Denver, CO – The Obesity Medicine Association (OMA) responds to the Biden-Harris Administration’s National Strategy on Hunger, Nutrition, and Health, which set forth essential strategies for addressing the obesity crisis that now impacts over 100 million Americans.
+OMA applauds the White House’s commitment to improving access to healthy foods and physical activity for the millions of Americans struggling with food insecurity and diet-related diseases, including obesity.
+However, the reality is that most American health insurers simply don’t cover obesity care services, including pharmacotherapy and surgery.

 Today, the disease of obesity affects 42% of Americans, with women and minorities carrying a disproportionate burden of the disease.
 While access to healthy foods and physical activity options is a good first step, once a person has the disease of obesity, it is inadequate to stop further weight gain or to reverse the disease.
 Obesity causes countless downstream health consequences, including over 236 medical conditions such as diabetes and heart disease as well as 13 forms of cancer.
 Further, obesity shortens the lifespan by 6-8 years for those who are affected.